ne0lith/cyberdrop-dl_looper/readme.md

 - Run looper.bat

 ```
-Do not edit these lines unless you modify the included .py files to accomodate.
+Do not edit these lines unless you modify line 77 of latest_thread_to_urls.py to accomodate.

 input_file: urls.txt
 output_last_forum_post_file: latest_forum_post.txt